 Emphasis on rejuvenation and redevelopment continued into the 1970's with the formation of the Burbank Redevelopment Agency (Agency), which was abolished in January of 2012.
-There were four redevelopment areas formed in Burbank: the Golden State Redevelopment Project Area, being adopted on December 22, 1970; the City Centre Redevelopment Project Area, being adopted on October 26, 1971; the West Olive

-Redevelopment Project Area, being adopted on August 26, 1975; and the South San Fernando Redevelopment Project Area, being adopted in June 1997.
+There were four redevelopment areas formed in Burbank: the Golden State Redevelopment Project Area, adopted on December 22, 1970; the City Centre Redevelopment Project Area, adopted on October 26, 1971; the West Olive Redevelopment Project Area, adopted on August 26, 1975; and the South San Fernando Redevelopment Project Area, adopted in June 1997.

-The mission of the Agency was to ensure a diverse mix of service-enriched housing; and fostered a climate that generated jobs, economic and social vitality to support a high quality of life for the entire community.
-To that end, the Agency functioned to enhance the overall economic development of the City through the revitalization and rejuvenating of focus neighborhoods, project areas, and business attraction and retention.
+The mission of the Burbank Redevelopment Agency was to ensure a diverse mix of service-enriched housing and to foster a climate that generated jobs and economic and social vitality to support a high quality of life for the entire community.
+To that end, the Agency functioned to enhance the overall economic development of the City through the revitalization and rejuvenation of focus neighborhoods and project areas with a goal of attracting and retaining businesses.